 Spanning Rainbows to Rangers, the new activities and badges are built around six core themes.
 The first three focus on the individual.
 The second three focus on connecting with other people and exploring the world.

 - Express myself

 For each of these themes, there are lots to work towards – interest badges, skills builders, group activities and awards.

 New Interest Badges in the Brownie Badge Book.

 Over 800 new badges have been launched across the four strands of Girlguiding (Rainbows, Brownies, Guides & Rangers).
 For the first time ever Rainbows (5-7-year-olds) and Rangers (after Guides) can attain interest badges outside of the unit.

 Some of the old favourite Brownie badges such as Cook (now Baker) have been given a makeover so not all completely unfamiliar.
 New badges such as Vlogging & Coding will certainly appeal to the little Hoopsters!

-For Rainbows, there are 12 interest badges which include Animal Lover, Agility & Healthy Mind designed to be completed outside of the home.
+For Rainbows, there are 12 interest badges which include the Animal Lover badge, the Agility Badge & Healthy Mind Badge all designed to be completed outside of the home.
 I am not sure how many of the girls in my unit will take them up but will be interesting to see.